arnaugarcia/arnaugarcia/README.md

 I am a programmer 💻 with the goal to improve myself and provide new things to the world 🌍.
 My curiosity and passion about computing and programming 🚀 began when I was very little and it's still increasing 🔝, day by day, without losing desire to learn more and improve myself 🏅.

-Currently I'm developing some personal projects, working 💼  as a full-stack developer 😍, coursing a university degree and helping as a teacher in the university 🏫.
+Currently I'm developing some personal projects, working 💼 at [Opentrends](https://opentrends.net) as a full-stack developer 😍, coursing a university degree and helping as a teacher in the university 🏫.

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/arnaugarcia/arnaugarcia/master/img/coder.gif" />